-As of close of the conference, an electronic e-bulletin will be sent to members in good standing with online voting procedures, biographical information, and goal statement (information used in the Annual Meeting Report).
+At of close of the conference, an electronic e-bulletin will be sent to members in good standing with online voting procedures, biographical information, and goal statement (information used in the Annual Meeting Report).
 The timing is as follows:

 Annual Meeting (June/July) Narrowing Slate to 2 candidates per office.

-Election voting opens At the conference for those in attendance; immediately after for general membership comes first
+Election voting opens At the conference for those in attendance; immediately after,

+for general membership

-Election Closes August 15th or at least 6 weeks after the close of the conference; whichever
+Election Closes August 15 th or 6 weeks after the close of the conference;

+whichever comes last

 August 20: Announcement of Election Results

 Term Begins October 1

 Online voting will be done through the NCDA membership database and may start immediately after the slate is approved at the Annual Meeting.
-The Executive Director will oversee the process.
-Tallying of the ballots will be automated and reported to the President.
+The executive director will oversee the process.
+Tallying of the ballots will be automated and reported to the president.
 The candidates receiving the most votes will be declared the winner.
 All candidates will be notified prior to the announcement of the election results.